finos/datahelix/generator/docs/ProfileValidation.md

     Example: A is a string and granularity constraint is applied - granularity constraint can only operate on numeric fields at the moment.

-Profile validation is turned off by default (Uses the NOOP validation reporter).
-To enable it please pass in parameter: --validation-reporter-type=STANDARDOUT or -v=STANDARDOUT.
-For a full list of possible values please refer to the generator hints by executing "generate" with no parameters.
+Profile validation is turned off by default (Uses the noop validator).
+To enable it please pass in parameter: --validate-profile=true or -v=true.

 The workflow for the profile validator is that it iterates over all the constraints in the profile and for each field it keeps a running collection of restrictions that must be observed in order for the profile to remain valid.
 When an invalidating constraint is encountered, a validation alert is raised and the restrictions for this field remain unchanged.
 All validation alerts for all fields will be reported at the end of the process.